kkieffer/jZELD/README.md

 11. Specify the ZElement line width, line color, dash pattern, and fill color (if ZElement supports)
 12. Aligning multiple ZElements to each other

-Other operations supported by ZCanvas including saving the ZCanvas and its ZElements to an XML file (using JAXB) and then later restoring as well as printing the ZCanvas.
+The ZCanvas can be printed to a printer, saved as an image, or saved to a file.
+The native file format uses an XML format (using JAXB).
+The ZCanvas can later be restored from this file.
+The ZCanvas can also be exported to a SVG file.

 ## ZElements